stridecolossus/JOVE/docs/blog/part-1-intro/introduction.md

 We also follow these additional coding guidelines:

+* Method arguments can be assumed to be non-null by default unless explicitly specified (and documented) as optional.
+Additionally null pointer exceptions are not declared in the method documentation.

-* The `var` keyword is used where the type is already present to avoid duplication, e.g. `var thing = new Thing()`.
+* The `var` keyword is used to avoid duplication where the type is complex or long-winded (and is also present in the statement).

 * Local variables are `final` by default.

 * The latest Java features are used where appropriate or convenient, e.g. lambdas rather than anonymous classes.

 * If we do break a coding guideline this should be explicitly documented in the code.

 The following are silently omitted unless their inclusion better illustrates the code:

 * In-code comments and JavaDoc

 * Local variable `final` modifiers

 * Argument validation

-* Trivial getters and setters
-* Trivial equals, hash-code and `toString` implementations
+* Trivial getters, setters, equals, hash-code and `toString` implementations

-* Exception error messages.
+* Exception error messages

 * Warning suppression

 * Method `@Override` annotations

 * Unit-tests

-* Package structure.
+* Package structure

 Note that the presented code represents the state of the JOVE library at that stage of development, even if that code is eventually refactored, replaced, classes renamed, etc.  i.e. we have not refactored the blog.